Children's

 gradual development of the understanding of anger (Lewis & Saarni,

-ways of expressing anger.
+expressing anger.

 Language